guhan/zerotociso/docs/CPRA.md

 # California Privacy Rights Act (CPRA)
 The CPRA (California Privacy Rights Act) is a privacy law in the state of California, United States.
 It builds upon and amends the California Consumer Privacy Act (CCPA), which was one of the first comprehensive state-level privacy laws in the U.S. The CPRA was passed as a ballot initiative in November 2020 and went into effect on January 1, 2023.

+## Entities Impacted
+The CPRA applies to the following categories of entities and individuals:

+- **Businesses** The CPRA applies to businesses that meet certain criteria.
+Specifically, it applies to for-profit entities that do business in California and meet one or more of the following thresholds**
+  - **Have annual gross revenues exceeding $25 million.
+  - **Buy, sell, or share the personal information of 100,000 or more California consumers or households annually.
+  - **Derive 50% or more of their annual revenues from selling or sharing personal information.
+- **Data Controllers** Businesses that determine the purposes and means of processing personal information are considered data controllers under the CPRA.
+They are responsible for compliance with CPRA requirements, including providing consumers with privacy notices, responding to consumer requests, and ensuring the security of personal information.
+- **Data Processors** Businesses that process personal information on behalf of data controllers are considered data processors.
+They are required to enter into written agreements with data controllers, adhere to contractual obligations, and assist data controllers in fulfilling consumer requests and other CPRA requirements.
+- **Service Providers** The CPRA includes a category called "service providers" who are businesses that process personal information on behalf of a data controller but under a written contract.
+Service providers have limitations on how they can use the personal information they process.
+- **California Residents** The CPRA provides privacy rights and protections to California residents, allowing them to exercise certain rights related to the collection, use, and sharing of their personal information.
+- **California Privacy Protection Agency (CPPA)** The CPRA establishes the CPPA, an independent agency responsible for enforcing and implementing the CPRA.
+The CPPA has authority over businesses subject to the CPRA and can impose penalties for non-compliance.
+- **Businesses Outside California** The CPRA applies to businesses located outside of California that process the personal information of California residents if they meet the specified criteria.
+This means that even businesses located outside California but that meet the thresholds outlined in the CPRA must comply with its requirements when processing the personal information of California residents.

 ## Expanded Rights
 It gives consumers more control over their personal data, including the ability to correct inaccurate information, limit the use of sensitive data, and opt-out of certain types of data processing.